AlchemyCMS/alchemy-guides/guides/how_to_create_a_contact_form.md

-# How To: Create a contact form
+# How To: Create a Contact Form

 This guide covers the configuration setup and create process of a regular contact form: